 More like this

-It’s the latest track taken from her debut album ‘Return’.
+It’s the latest track lifted from her new album, ‘Sound of the Morning’.